drashland/drash/serve_typescript/README.md

 ## Tutorials

-### Writing front-end TypeScript and serving it as JavaScript
+### Writing Front-end TypeScript

-If you want to write front-end TypeScript and serve it as compiled JavaScript, then follow the steps below.
+This tutorial teaches you how to write front-end TypeScript, which gets compiled into JavaScript during server creation (compile time).

 #### Folder Structure End State